Neuroscience of religion: Consciousness

 According to an article in Scientific American, "consciousness" is everything a person experiences: a personal sense of reality based on experiences of one's own real life events.
-The article discusses how neuronal correlates of consciousness and the neurological process that go behind the brain's formations of conscious thinking, saying how the senses relay information through the spinal cord to the cerebellum in order to translate physical experience into neurological interpretation.
+The article discusses the neuronal correlates of consciousness and the neurological process that go behind the brain's formations of conscious thinking, saying how the senses relay information through the spinal cord to the cerebellum in order to translate physical experience into neurological interpretation.
 For hundreds of thousands of years humans have been trying to find ways to alter their states of consciousness.
 This varies widely across cultural groups, religious practices, and more so when looking from individual to individual.
 In Ancient Greece, maenads would attempt this by ecstatic and frenzied dance.
-In Sufi Mysticism, also known as Rumism, there is a similar practice of the whirling dervishes where spinning in circles to music is done in order to create a connection with the define.
-In some more extreme cases, may include forms of asceticism such as fasting, celibacy, or extreme isolation.
+In Sufi Mysticism, also known as Rumism, there is a similar practice of the whirling dervishes where spinning in circles to music is done in order to create a connection with the Divine.
+In some more extreme cases, it may include forms of asceticism such as fasting, celibacy, or extreme isolation.

-History, Developments, and Theoretical Work
+History, developments, and theoretical work

 In an attempt to focus and clarify what was a growing interest in this field, 1994 educator and businessman Laurence O. McKinney published the first book on the subject, titled Neurotheology: Virtual Religion in the 21st Century.
-In addition to being written for a popular audience, it also promoted in the theological journal Zygon.
+In addition to being written for a popular audience, it was also promoted in the theological journal Zygon.
 According to McKinney, "neurotheology" sources the basis of religious inquiry in relatively recent developmental neurophysiology.
 McKinney's theory emphasizes how pre-frontal development in humans creates an illusion of chronological time as a fundamental part of normal adult cognition past the age of three.
 The inability of the adult brain to retrieve earlier images experienced by an infantile brain creates questions such as "Where did I come from?" and "Where does it all go?"
 He suggests that this neurological process led to the creation of various religious explanations.
 Moreover, studies behind the experience of death as a peaceful regression into timelessness as the brain dies won praise from readers as varied as writer Arthur C. Clarke, eminent theologian Harvey Cox, and the Dalai Lama and sparked a new interest in the field.
 Similarly, radical Catholic theologian Eugen Drewermann developed a two-volume critique of traditional conceptions of God and the soul in which he reinterpreted religion based on contemporary neuroscientific research.